DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 ### View data for all participants who have transferred

+{inset-text}This endpoint is only available for systems integrated with API v3 onwards.
+They will not return data for API v1 or v2.{/inset-text}

 Providers can view data for participants who have transferred:

 * **from** schools they are in partnership with